 If the impaired controller is displaying Then The LOADER prompt Go to the next step.
-Waiting for giveback Press Ctrl-C, and then respond \boldsymbol{y} when prompted.
-System prompt or password prompt (enter system password) Halt or take over the impaired controller from the healthy controller: storage failover takeover -ofnode impaired_node_name When the impaired controller shows Waiting for giveback, press Ctrl-C, and then respond y.
+Waiting for giveback Press Ctrl-C, and then respond $\ensuremath{\mathtt{Y}}$ when prompted.
+System prompt or password prompt Take over or halt the impaired controller from the healthy controller: storage failover takeover -ofnode impaired_node_name When the impaired controller shows Waiting for giveback, press Ctrl-C, and then respond y.